 Jasper National Park (and its largest town, Banff) host a dark sky festival each October where people travel from around the world to view the dark skies, learn astronomy, and listen to live music while the northern lights dance overhead.

-Here are ideas for what to do in Jasper National Park during the day, if you need them.
+Here are ideas for things to do in Banff during the day, if you need them.

 4. Wood Buffalo National Park (Alberta)